This post may contain affiliate links, I may receive commissions for purchases made through links in this post.

 For many breastfeeding moms going to back to work and maintaining your milk supply is a concern.
 Pumping at work is uncharted territory for most.

 However, you will learn absolutely EVERYTHING you need to know about pumping at work in, The Ultimate Back to Work Pumping Class by Milkology.

-Don’t forget to contact me if you enroll in any of Milkology’s courses through a link on this site so you can get my pumping and milk supply course for free!
+Don’t forget to contact me if you enroll in any of Milkology’s courses through a link on this site so you can get The Pumping Pro Course for free!

 P.S.
 Milkology offers a 20% off discount when you purchase their second course.
 Meaning, you can have unlimited access to both courses for only $34!

 Best Pumping Kit for Pumping at Work

 In case you are also curious about what the best pumping set up is for pumping at work, I have a couple recommendations to help make pumping at work a lot less of a hassle and even more productive!